martinpaljak/apdu4j/README.md

 ```

 #### APDUReplayProvider
-This is a TerminalFactory that presents a single reader that will reply to commands from a session stored with `LoggingCardTerminal`.
+This is a [TerminalFactory][TerminalFactory] that presents a single reader that will reply to commands from a session stored with [LoggingCardTerminal](#LoggingCardTerminal).
 This allows to test certain code in a way that doesn't require physical readers or tokens.

 ```java
 import apdu4j.APDUReplayProvider;